ccmbioinfo/ccm_benchmate/docs/contributing.md

 for tsvector for full-text keyword search.
 If you are planning to use embedding for any kind of similarity, you will need to add a pgvector column as well.
 There are many different examples in the `knowledgebase.tables.py` file.

-In at least one of the tables you will need to include a foreingkey to the project id since a database can and should store multiple projects.
+In at least one of the tables you will need to include a foreign key to the project id since a database can and should store multiple projects.

 `utils.py` is where you will put all the helper functions that are used to process the data modalitity.
 This should include